umurcanemre/urlshortener/README.md

 Spring profiles is not utilized in this application to make it easier to run locally.
 Explicit and clear spring profile needs to be set MVP

+### Logging and metrics

+For logs a logging aggregator and distributed tracing needs to be enabled.
+Business, performance metrics would also need to be tracked

+### Security

+To improve security in scope of MVP, credentials in properties file needs to be stored in a secure secretmanager.
+Before MVP deployment, actuator vulnerability needs to be handled since actuator can expose sensitive endpoints to give memory/thread dumps etc.

+### Post-MVP

+Setting up a zero-trust application to secure everything that needs to be (e.g. developers do not have write access to prod db, ideally not even read access should be needed or granted on need (bug ticket) basis).